Justinmchan408/HMMCDRDetection/README.md

 ```
 |__ scripts
     |__ HMMCDRReferenceDetection.py returns CDR regions in HOR centromere regions using mod methylation probabilities with Viterbi Learning
-    |__ HMMCDRBaumWelchReferenceDetection.py returns CDR regions in HOR centromere regions using methylation probabilities with Baum Welch Learning
+    |__ HMMCDRBaumWelchReferenceDetection.py returns CDR regions in HOR centromere regions using methylation probabilities with the Baum Welch Algorithm
 ```

-## How to run HMMCDRReferenceDetection.py
+## How to run HMMBaumWelchCDRReferenceDetection.py

 Python libraries needed:
 ```